 Everything we said about the iOS app stands for Namecheap’s Android app as well.
 It opens with a prominent map of the world, letting you pick a server and connect to it.
 There’s also a hamburger button in the top-right corner, which gives you a list of countries.
 However, we were surprised to see that the Android app comes with a barebones settings panel.
 You can choose to automatically re-connect, switch between two types of OpenVPN protocols, and choose a VPN port number.

-To conclude this segment, we can say that Namecheap VPN looks and feels like a work in progress.
-Its mobile apps are fully functional, even though its Android app looks like it needs further development to be on par with what top-rated VPNs offers.
-When it comes to Windows, Namecheap VPN is rapidly improving its app – but we can’t simply forget the fact that you’ll be using a beta version.
+All in all, this VPN’s mobile apps are fully functional, even though the Android app looks like it needs further development to be on par with what top-rated VPNs offer.
+When it comes to Windows, Namecheap VPN is rapidly improving its app – and you now get to see a really nicely designed UI.

 Media Streaming & Torrenting Support